vuatech/packaginginfo/README.txt

 Package OpenMandriva LX

- New Not Reported as of 4/4:
+ New Not Reported as of 4/6:
 dart-sass
 i3lock
 i3lock-color
 astal
 Alyur-GTK-Shell 2.0
+python-autotiling

 Updated old packages